Opentrons/opentrons/api/docs/v2/complex_commands/parameters.rst

     * Use ``transfer()`` with ``new_tip="always"`` instead.
     * Set :py:obj:`.well_bottom_clearance` high enough that the tip doesn't contact liquid in the destination well.
-    * Use :ref:`v2-atomic-commands` instead of complex commands.
+    * Use :ref:`building block commands <v2-atomic-commands>` instead of complex commands.

 .. _param-mix-before: